spencertipping/tau/doc/utf9.md

 cb [sb] 03 [theta...] ← θ
 ```

-Here, `theta..` is a big-endian unsigned integer (1, 2, 4, or 8 bytes) that represents the approximate stream angle -- that is, the estimated fraction of items seen so far until the next _τ_.
+Here, `theta...` is a big-endian unsigned integer (1, 2, 4, or 8 bytes) that represents the approximate stream angle -- that is, the estimated fraction of items seen so far until the next _τ_.

 _ω_ is equivalent to closing the stream: sending it will cause the stream to be closed from the sender's side.
 Receivers will never receive this value directly.